dacalin/ws_gateway/README.md

 # WS gateway.
-Simple, fast and reliable horizontal scaling of websockets
+Simple, fast and reliable horizontal scaling of websockets.

 ## Introduction
 WS Gateway is a simple, fast and reliable solution that allow you to **scale websockets** **server horizontally** easily, and painlessly.
 The plan is to offer different providers for the WS server and pubsub service, but right now the only option is GWS (https://github.com/lxzan/gws) as the WS Server and Redis as pubsub provider.